-What does this mean for you?
-If 90% of organizations across the healthcare ecosystem still depend on faxing to send and receive patient data, then you’ll need to maintain some sort of technology that can speak and understand fax’s language.
+The bad news: If at least 70% of organizations across the healthcare ecosystem still depend on faxing to send and receive patient data, then you’ll need to maintain some sort of technology that can speak and understand fax’s language.

 On-prem fax hardware (BAD OPTION)